 Via AP on Fox

-The Kansas City Chiefs will be without startring guard Jon Asamoah this weekend.
-Romeo Crennel made the announcement at his Thursday press conference.
+The Kansas City Chiefs will be without starting right guard Jon Asamoah in the season opener at Jacksonville.

 Chiefs offensive lineman Jon Asamoah will miss Sunday's game against the Cincinnati Bengals after surgery on one of his thumbs.